SatelCreative/spylib/docs/webhooks.md

 **Breaking Changes in version 0.7.0**: <br>
-The webhook features become available from `spylib.webhook` module as functions instead of from the `Token` class as methods.
+* The webhook features become available from `spylib.webhook` module as functions instead of from the `Token` class as methods.
+* The function `spylib.webook_is_valid` is now available at `spylib.webhook.validate`

 ## Register Webhooks